-The teriyaki sauce in this recipe is super flavorful and brushed over the top while cooking AND drizzled on (heavily!) after cooking leads to be best flavor AND best texture!
+The teriyaki sauce in this recipe is super flavorful and brushed over the top while cooking AND drizzled on (heavily!) after cooking leading to the best flavor AND best texture!
 Plus, it saves marinating time! #winning

 Fish cooks quickly in the air fryer!
-Of course it depends on the thickness of the fish, but with 1/2 inch filets, 7-9 minutes at 400 should be about right.
+Of course, it depends on the thickness of the fish, but with 1/2-inch fillets, 7-9 minutes at 400°F should be about right.

-There are a few ways to test to see if you salmon is done:
+There are a few ways to test to see if your salmon is done:

-1) Use an instant read thermometer!!
-This is the easiest way to gage doneness when you first start cooking fish.
-I don’t recommend eating rare salmon so look for a temp of around 130 to 140 degrees Fahrenheit.
-Anything above about 140 or 145 will give you dry fish!
+1) Use an instant-read thermometer!!
+This is the easiest way to gauge doneness when you first start cooking fish.
+I don’t recommend eating rare salmon so look for a temp of around 120°F to 130°F. Anything above about 130°F will give you dry fish!

-2) Look the the filet sideways.
+2) Look at the salmon fillet sideways.
 Is the fish slightly opaque in color?
 As it cooks, salmon changes from a translucent more “shiny” red color, to a more opaque pink color.
 I personally like my salmon barely opaque all the way through, while others prefer theirs on the more “rare” or translucent inside.
 If the salmon is tooooo pink, then it’s probably overcooked.

 3) Take a knife and cut into the thickest part–look for the opaque or barely-opaque color.